Foodies of Lafayette: The Podcast

 What happens when an engineering student realizes he's better at managing bars than studying equations?
 Charles Goodson's remarkable journey from college dropout to restaurant legend reveals the unexpected paths that passion can carve through life.

-In this captivating conversation, Goodson takes us back to 1967 when he first stepped behind the bar at The Keg, setting in motion a career that would transform Lafayette's culinary landscape.
-With disarming honesty, he shares how his struggle through engineering courses led to a thriving career in hospitality: "I started going to school less and working more."
+Goodson takes us back to 1967 when he first stepped behind the bar at The Keg, setting in motion a career that would transform Lafayette's culinary landscape.
+He shares how his struggle through engineering courses led to a thriving career in hospitality: "I started going to school less and working more."

-Listeners will discover the fascinating origin stories behind iconic establishments like Café Vermilionville and Charley G's, including the bold decision to open on Ambassador Caffery during Lafayette's devastating oil bust.
-Goodson reveals the philosophy that sustained these restaurants through decades of economic ups and downs: "A well-run and managed facility will always win."
+Discover the origin stories behind Café Vermilionville and Charley G's, including the bold move to open during Lafayette's oil bust.
+He reveals the philosophy that kept his restaurants thriving: "A well-run and managed facility will always win."

 Thanks to our great partners: